Eliminating Excess Body Fat: How to reduce those stubborn pockets of body fat

 There are new ways to manage fat reduction without surgery.

 Surgical and non surgical body contouring treatments ARE available and they get better every decade; however, these methods are NOT a replacement or substitute for good nutrition and appropriate, regular exercise.
-Where exercise fails, however, surgery such as Liposuction OR non-surgical fat reduction (fat cell elimination using high-tech equipment such as EnCurve RF treatments) can be a good option for suitable candidates.
-These days, even double chin fat can be reduced with Cosmetic injections (a TGA approved solution designed to disolve fat cells, offered at Coco Ruby by Dr Prav Kumar).
+Where exercise fails, however, surgery such as Liposuction OR non-surgical fat reduction (fat cell elimination using temperature based equipment) can be an option for suitable candidates.
+But the gadgets used to eliminate excess fat cells are not always predictable in terms of results and they can’t address sagging skin issues.

-Motivation to lose fat and reshape your body: the EnCurve RF option
+Motivation to lose fat and reshape your body

 Until recent times, we had to rely purely on lifestyle methods to lose weight.